 What are the challenges many graduates and matriculants are facing with regard to their qualifications?
 As mentioned earlier, certificates are mainly issued in hardcopy.
 Many people do not have digital copies of their certificates except where they have made scanned copies and stored these in PDF or other formats (PNG, JIFF, or JPG).
 The only way to verify the authenticity of these scanned certificates is to contact the issuer (Tertiary Institutions or Umalusi) to confirm that the certificate belongs to the person ‘claiming’ to have been awarded it.
 Verification of this certificate has cost implications to the requestor and may take a number of days.

-Additionally, there is a risk of fraudsters grabbing this digital copy, tamper with it, and sell it in the darknet markets.
+Additionally, there is a risk of fraudsters grabbing this digital copy, tampering with it, and selling it in the darknet markets.
 This has the effect of undermining her certificate and may hurt the University or issuer’s reputation with fake certificates lying around the internet.

 Digital certificates issued and verified on the Blockchain are highly secure and they are a part of disruptive technology that brings effectiveness and efficiency in the certificate issuing and verification.
 The Blockchain, a Distributed Ledger Technology (DLT) across a peer-to-peer network makes it, so far, impossible to hack and corrupt.